Advaith3600/PowerToys-Run-Currency-Converter/README.md

 Please note that when creating aliases, ensure that the alias key does **not** contain any numbers or spaces and is in lowercase.

 Once you have set up the aliases, you can use them in your currency conversions.
-For example, instead of typing `$$ 100 usd to eur`, you can simply type `$$ 100 dollar to eur`.
+For example, instead of typing `$$ 100 usd to eur`, you can simply type `$$ 100 dollar to euro`.

 If you are getting an error saying the alias file is not found, try closing PowerToys and opening it again.
 If the issue persists, you may need to download a newer version of the Currency Converter plugin and reinstall it.